super-up/super_up_docs/docs/flutter/flutter.md

 - to change package name `flutter pub global run rename --bundleId com.vchatsdk.vnotestarter` Example => `pub global run rename --bundleId com.XXXXXXX.XXXXXX`
 - to rename the app use `flutter pub global run rename --appname "YOUR APP NAME"`
-- to update logo just update the `logo.png` in assets folder the logo must be `png`
+- to update logo just update the `logo.png` in assets folder the logo must be `.png`
 - then run the code in the super_up_app `flutter pub run flutter_launcher_icons:main`
+- then this command `dart run flutter_native_splash:create`

 ### Connect firebase
 - Recommend to user firebase flutter CLI which its new tool to make the firebase base connect straightforward